 Probability-based classifier that uses Bayes' Theorem and the strong assumption that all features are independent.
-In practice, the independent assumption tends to work out most of the time despite most features being correlated in the real world.
+In practice, the independence assumption tends to work out despite most features being correlated in the real world.
 This particular implementation is based on a multinomial (categorical) distribution of input features.

 Note: Each partial train has the overhead of recomputing the probability mass function for each feature per class.
 As such, it is better to train with fewer but larger training sets.